 Talk to your teen about laws and any additional safety rules you expect her/him to follow – a precaution that research suggests may cut a teen's risk of an accident in half.
 The North Carolina Department of Insurance suggests signing a contract with your teen before turning over the keys.
 You can find a sample contract on the DOI website.

-If your child heads off to college in another state, your coverage will continue but your premium may change based on where she/he lives.
+If your child heads off to college in another state, your coverage will continue, but your premium may change based on where she/he lives.
 Even if not driving at school, you can't remove your child from your policy as long as their permanent residence is your home.
 They will be covered for liability when borrowing a car at school and visiting home during breaks.

 North Carolina currently ranks third in the nation for teen driver deaths, averaging 2.36 fatalities per 10,000 licensed drivers aged 16-19.
 Because of this, finding cheap car insurance quotes for this age group can be difficult.
-Review the following table to see how approximate costs vary across insurance companies.
+Review the above table to see how approximate costs vary across insurance companies.

 Insurance Rate Information for Military Drivers and Veterans

 Home to Fort Bragg, America's largest Army base, North Carolina has a large active military and veteran population.
-When comparing insurance rates, look into companies that cater to active military, veterans, and their families, like USAA or Armed Forces Insurance (AFI).
+When comparing insurance rates, look into companies that cater to active military, veterans and their families, like USAA or Armed Forces Insurance (AFI).
 They will likely offer special insurance options to cover you during military deployments, for example.
 Other insurance companies, like GEICO, also provide special discounts for military families.

 If you are a member of the Armed Forces and deployed outside North Carolina, you can present the DMV with your deployment orders and renew your license prior to leaving.
 If your license expires while on active duty outside of North Carolina, you have 60 days after you are released from active duty to renew.
 You can also register a vehicle by mail when deployed out of state.

-Age savings for North Carolina service members
+Average Rates for North Carolina service members

 Proof of Insurance in North Carolina